astropy/astropy/docs/development/codeguide.rst

   Non-trivial multiple-inheritance schemes should not be attempted without good justification, or without understanding how C3 is used to determine method resolution order.
 However, trivial multiple inheritance using orthogonal base classes, known as the 'mixin' pattern, may be used.
-An example of using mixin classes is included below.

 * Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.